andy-she-hoi/AWS-CICD/Back-end/README.md

 ## buildspec.yml

-Please change the REPOSITORY_URI in the below template
+Please change the CHANGE_HERE in the below template with the URI you copied at step 1

 For example:

 CHANGE_HERE_1 = YOUR_AWS_ID.dkr.ecr.ap-southeast-2.amazonaws.com

 CHANGE_HERE_2 = YOUR_AWS_ID.dkr.ecr.ap-southeast-2.amazonaws.com/example

 ```